CBeebies

 CBeebies is a British free-to-air public broadcast children's television channel owned and operated by the BBC.
-It is also the brand used for all BBC content for children aged 6 years and under.
-Its sister channel CBBC is aimed at older children ages 6–12.
+It is also the brand used for all BBC content targeted for children aged six years and under.
+Its sister channel, CBBC, is intended for older children aged six to twelve.
 It broadcasts every day from 6:00 am to 7:00 pm, timesharing with BBC Four.

 History

-On November 20, 2001, the CBeebies name was officially revealed as part of the split of the already-existing CBBC block, and would be used as both a pre-school block and a digital channel.
+On 20 November 2001, the CBeebies name was officially revealed as part of the split of the already-existing CBBC block and would be used as both a children's block and a digital channel.

-The CBeebies channel launched on 11 February, 2002 alongside the CBBC channel, as a spinoff from the BBC's children's television strand.
-The first four shows to air on the channel were Teletubbies, Binka, Step Inside, and Pingu.
-CBeebies domestically broadcasts from 6 am to 6:58 pm, broadcasting 7 days per week, and as a result, it timeshares with fellow BBC channel BBC Four, which is on air after this channel goes off air for the day.
+The CBeebies channel launched on 11 February 2002 alongside the CBBC channel, as a spinoff from the BBC's children's television strand.
+The first four shows to air on the channel were Teletubbies, Binka, Step Inside and Bits and Bobs.
+CBeebies domestically broadcasts from 5:30 am to 7:00 pm, broadcasting six days per week.
+From the launch of the channel until 1 March 2002, CBeebies timeshared with fellow BBC channel BBC Knowledge but since 2 March 2002, it now timeshares with BBC Four, which is on air after CBeebies closes for the night at 7:00 pm.

-The station was joined in March 2007 by an audio CBeebies Radio, which broadcast for three hours each day on BBC Radio 7 until April 2011.
-CBeebies Radio, however, has continued as a feature on CBeebies' website since 2013, and as a station on BBC Sounds broadcasting from 6am to 10pm.
-A CBeebies Weekly magazine was first published in 2006.
+CBeebies was joined in 19 March 2007 by its own radio station, aptly named CBeebies Radio, which broadcast for three hours each day on BBC Radio 7 until April 2011.
+CBeebies Radio, however, has continued as a feature on CBeebies' website since 2013, and as a station on BBC Sounds broadcasting from 6:00 am to 10:00 pm.
+A CBeebies Weekly magazine, now named just CBeebies Magazine, was first published in 2006.

-Since March 2013, CBeebies has been carried by the British Forces Broadcasting Service, sharing a channel with BFBS Extra.
+Since March 2013, CBeebies has been carried by the British Forces Broadcasting Service.
 CBeebies is also available in Ireland.